 How does it work?

-Based on below tests done at the University of Brisbane, we can state that the intake of medication with Slide is as safe as the intake with water.
-There are no known interactions between the medication taken and Slide, below we will explain how this works:
+Based on below tests done at the University of Brisbane, we can state that the intake of medication with Gloup is as safe as the intake with water.
+There are no known interactions between the medication taken and Gloup, below we will explain how this works:

-Once the bolus of Slide gets into the stomach, it will break down quite quickly, based on the fact that carrageenan looses it's strength due to the acidic stomach fluids.
-In other words; when the bolus gets to the stomach, Slide falls apart quickly, and the medication becomes available for the body to absorb.
+Once the bolus of Gloup gets into the stomach, it will break down quite quickly, based on the fact that carrageenan loses it's strength due to the acidic stomach fluids.
+In other words; when the bolus gets to the stomach, Gloup falls apart quickly, and the medication becomes available for the body to absorb.

 Another ingredient of Gloup is Citric Acid. this will help the patient (as we know most patients that have swallowing difficulties have dry mouth problems), as it will activate the saliva glands to produce saliva.